learn-co-curriculum/phase-0-pac-1-working-with-strings/README.md

 The _interpolation operator_ looks like this: `${}`.
 When it appears in a backtick-delimited `String`, the return value of the expression inside the operator is "plugged in" to the containing `String`.

 In a single or double-quoted `String` there is no interpolation possible.
-JavaScript would not interpret the value inside the `${}`; it would instead create a literal string containing the operator and whatever expression is inside it.
+JavaScript would not interpret the value inside the `${}`; instead, it would create a literal string containing the operator and whatever expression is inside it.

 ```js
 const barkCount = 3